 It is challenging to address this question based upon the lack of sufficient data and reports.
-The information shade above is extrapolated from beneficiary reports required by the receipt of CDBG funding from Solutions Center and Salvation Army.
+The information shared above is extrapolated from beneficiary reports and reports from community partners.
 Based upon the data above, all races within the City of Fond du Lac experience homelessness.
 While the predominant population impacted by homeless is white within the community, there are a significant number of persons of other races impacted by homelessness.